Freshmowed/FMPersisting/README.md

 The simplest alternative to Core Data.
 There is not a faster, simpler way to persist your classes.

 Lightweight, opinionated* ORM over fmdb sqlite framework by Duke Browning.
-I've used many object-relational mapping frameworks extensively over my career (NeXT's DBKit and EOF, Apple's CoreData, Java Hibernate, PHP Symfony/Doctrine, ...) and (IMO) are more trouble than they are worth for most projects.

 FMPersisting is simple, open, and straightforward.
 It maps Objective-C model classes to sqlite database tables, and allows operations to be performed using objects/methods rather than sql in the vast majority of cases.
 It makes development easier by eliminating the mental shift between classes/objects/properties and relational tables/columns.
 It is for people that like sqlite and fmdb, and are comfortable with sql and relational database concepts.